-Purchase Likelihood — is AI recommending you?
+Purchase Likelihood — how likely is the purchase?

 Purchase Likelihood is measured per shopper question, then rolled up per product and across